WANdisco/wandisco-documentation-ldm/docs/ldm-trial-for-aws.md

 ## Prerequisites

-Follow our guide to create a AWS EC2 instance that has the correct dependencies installed to host the HDP Sandbox:
+Follow our guide to create an AWS EC2 instance that has the correct dependencies installed to host the HDP Sandbox:

 [AWS VM Creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/aws_vm_creation/)